software-development-project-1/software-development-project-1.github.io/material/project-description.md

 - Backend must be implemented with Java using the Spring Boot framework
 - Frontend must be implemented with React

+To fulfill the Product Owner's requirements, two applications are implemented during the project.
 We will start by implementing backend features for the teachers during [Sprint 1](/sprint-1).
 Starting from [Sprint 2](/sprint-2) we will be implementing frontend features for the students.
-The [example project]({{site.example_project_link}}) will be used as the project starting point.
-It demonstrates the basic concepts and will get you started more quickly.